 Facilities and study environment

-Our superbly equipped workshops offer a wide range of technologies for your design work, such as workshops for wood, metal, plastic, materials, digital modelling, plaster and mold making, surface treatment, printing (screen, tampon and high pressure), paper and bookbinding, photography, video and access to the Fab Lab BITZ.
+Our superbly equipped workshops offer a wide range of technologies for your design work, such as workshops for wood, metal, plastic, materials, digital modeling, plaster and mold making, surface treatment, printing (screen, tampon, and high pressure), paper and bookbinding, photography, video, and access to the Fab Lab BITZ.

-Supervision and constant consultation with experts and stakeholders is a crucial part of this study programme.
+Supervision and constant consultation with experts and stakeholders is a crucial part of this study program.